AnhKun/appdev_extra_project/README.md

 ## 1. Configuration Instruction

-This project I built in Putty environment, but you don't need to download Putty.
+This project I built by using Putty, but you don't need to download it.
 You can run this project in your own environment that you usually use.

 ## 2. Installation Instruction

 - Clone this project from my github: `git clone https://github.com/AnhKun/appdev_extra_project`
-- Run system function() by using `wget http://www.cc.puv.fi/~gc/wlist.txt` command to get file wlist.txt to your folder
+- Run `wget http://www.cc.puv.fi/~gc/wlist.txt` command in your terminal to get file wlist.txt to your folder

 ## 3. Operation Instruction